mdouchement/fichenn/README.md

 Fichenn is a standalone binary - written in Golang - for uploading and downloading secured files.

 It aims to be portable and have a straightforward stream implementation (no fancy customisation based on third libraries like cURL and OpenSSL).
+The drawback is that you need to install this binary on both source and destination operating system.

 ## Usage